Sister Anne Marie Joshua prays the rosary after mass at St. Joseph’s Catholic Church in Bowling Green on Friday, Feb. 14, 2025.

 Joshua walks off the altar with a chalice to serve Communion during mass at Holy Spirit Catholic Church on Sunday, March 9, 2025.

-Though she finds community with parishioners at her church, Joshua only gets to spend time with other nuns when she goes to other towns like Owensboro, Kentucky.
-Two nuns are expected to come work with Joshua from Africa but are still waiting for the proper immigration approval.
+Though she finds community with parishioners at her church, Joshua only gets to spend time with other nuns when she travels to other towns, such as the Diocese of Owensboro, Kentucky, about 70 miles from Bowling Green.
+Two nuns are expected to come work with Joshua from Africa but are still waiting for the proper immigration approval, she said.

 “I know God is always with me, so I never feel like I’m alone,” Joshua said.
 “I’m hoping to have more sisters very soon.”